bluedream1121/REKD/README.md

 Results on HPatches all variations. `*' denotes the results with outlier filtering using the orientation.
 We use [HardNet](https://github.com/DagnyT/hardnet) descriptor for evaluation.

-The models are evaluated using all 14 burst images.

 |          Model         |  Repeatability | MMA@3 | MMA@5 |  pred. match. |                                            Links                       | Notes                    |
 |:----------------------:|:-----:|:-------:|:-----:|:-------:|:-------------------------------------------------------------------------------------------:|--------------------------|
 | CVPR2022               | 57.6 | 73.1   | 79.6 | 505.8 | -                                                                                           | CVPR2022 results         |